-- Ranger Distress Ink Pads (the minis are great!
+Ranger Distress Ink Pads (The minis are great!
 Please do not use Oxide Distress Inks.)

-Please do not use watercolors from: Crayola, Prang, Artist's Loft, Reeves, Kuretaki Gansai Tambi, or Prima Watercolor Confections.
+Please do not use watercolors or watercolor products from: Arteeza, Crayola, Prang, Artist's Loft, Reeves, Kuretaki Gansai Tambi, or Prima Watercolor Confections.

 Have a watermedia product not listed here?
 Email me to see if it'll work at email@example.com

 Colors: match the swatches the best you can, you don't have to be precise!

 top row: Magenta, Cadmium Red or Scarlet, Gamboge (golden yellow), Medium Yellow (Hansa or Cadmium), Sap or Hooker's Green

 bottom row: Cobalt Teal or Aqua, Cerulean or Cobalt Blue, Indigo or Prussian Blue, Violet, Purple (purple has more red in it than violet)